cern-eos/eos/doc/clicommands/route.rst

 .. code-block:: text

     route ls [<path>]
-    list all routings or the one matching for the given path route link <path> <dst_host>[:<xrd_port>[:<http_port>]],...
+    list all routes or the one matching for the given path
-    create routing from <path> to destination host.
-If the xrd_port is ommited the default 1094 is used, if the http_port is ommited the default 8000 is used.
+    * as the first character means the node is a master _ as the first character means the node is offline route link <path> <dst_host>[:<xrd_port>[:<http_port>]],... create routing from <path> to destination host.
+If the xrd_port is omitted the default 1094 is used, if the http_port is omitted the default 8000 is used.
 Several dst_hosts can be specified by separating them with ",".
 The redirection will go to the MGM from the specified list